Effective date: January 1, 2026

 Section V: Appeal of Final Decision

-Either Party may appeal the decision in the Notice of Finding, in writing, within fourteen (14) days of the Decision-maker sending the Notice of Findings to the Parties.
+Either Party may appeal the final decision or the Action Plan, in writing, within ten (10) business days of receiving the decision.

 Bases for Appeal